 When performing autorotation the Bailout feature is available.
 The bailout is used to recover the headspeed faster than normally in order to achieve flying RPM.
 In this way pilot can regain full control of the model and continue in the flight.
 When using Spirit governor you can use this parameter to precisely set spoolup rate during the bailout.
 When Spirit governor is disabled, this settings has no affect.

 Rudder - Control Type

 With µSpirit units it is possible to enable support for the tail rotor driven by dedicated motor.
-In this case two ESC is used, where Rudder ESC is connected to the CH4 port.
-Important thing is to set Limits/Rudder End-Points appropriately since these are defining available Throttle range for the ESC from 0 to 100%.
+In this case two ESCs are used, where Rudder ESC is connected at the CH4 port.
+Important thing is to set Limits/Rudder ESC - range appropriately since these are defining available Throttle range for the ESC from 0 to 100%.
 Normally this parameter is available in the Setup Wizard.

 5.8.2 TELEMETRY SETTINGS

 ESC Telemetry is feature that enables transmission of the telemetry variables from the ESC to your radio.
 Covered in the ESC Telemetry page.

 5.9 BACKUP TAB

 Here, you can save the settings to your Spirit unit before powering off, you can also save the settings to your computer here, Should you need to reload them at a later date.